PortAsm and Relogix both port assembler source code to a different architecture. What's the difference, and why does MicroAPL sell both?

 What about support?

-Included with each copy of PortAsm is a free 90-day subscription to MicroAPL's PortAsm Support Service, by fax or E-Mail.
+Included with each copy of PortAsm is a free 90-day subscription to MicroAPL's PortAsm Support Service, by E-Mail.
 We aim to answer queries in 24 hours, and our customers tell us that the standard of our technical support is excellent.

 Is translation a one-off exercise?